mzupan/nagios-plugin-mongodb/README.md

 }
 </code></pre>

+#### Check Last Flush Time

+This is a test that will check the last flush time of Mongo server.
+In my example my Mongo I want to be warned if the last flush time is above 200ms and get an error if it's above 400ms.
+When you start to get a high flush time it means your server might be needing faster disk or its time to shard.

+<pre><code>
+define service {
+    use                 generic-service
+    hostgroup_name          Mongo Servers
+    service_description     Mongo Flush Average
+    check_command           check_mongodb!last_flush_time!27017!200!400
+}
+</code></pre>

 #### Check status of mongodb replicaset
 This is a test that will check the status of nodes within a replicaset.
 Depending which status it is it sends a waring during status 0, 3 and 5, critical if the status is 4, 6 or 8 and a ok with status 1, 2 and 7.